MSc Chiropractic Graduate-Entry Clinical Preparatory Short Course

 We anticipate after the second week that the course team will provide attendees with a detailed and bespoke appraisal of preliminary learning needs that can be addressed before admission on the MSc programme.

-This short preparatory course is closed for applications for 2020 entry, for general questions on this MSc Chiropractic (Graduate Entry) clinical preparatory course or to register your interest in the course for 2021, please use the contact form below.
+For general questions on this MSc Chiropractic (Graduate Entry) clinical preparatory course or to register your interest in the course for 2021, please use the contact form below.

 - Course title: